 Exhibit No. Description of Exhibit 10.30# Offer Letter by and between Enphase Energy, Inc. and Bill Rossi, dated August 23, 2010.
 10.31# Offer Letter by and between Enphase Energy, Inc. and Dennis Hollenbeck, dated December 14, 2010.
 10.32# Change in Control and Severance Agreement by and between Energy, Inc. and Greg Steele, dated June 14, 2011.
 10.33# Change in Control and Severance Agreement by and between Energy, Inc. and Bill Rossi, dated June 14, 2011.
 10.34# Change in Control and Severance Agreement by and between Energy, Inc. and Dennis Hollenbeck, dated June 14, 2011.
 10.35# Amended and Restated Voting Agreement by and between Enphase Energy, Inc., the investors listed on Exhibit A thereto and the stockholders listed on Exhibit B thereto, dated March 15, 2010, as amended.
-23.1 Consent of Cooley LLP (included in Exhibit 5.1).
+10.36# First Amendment of Amended and Restated Subordinated Convertible Loan Facility and Security Agreement by and between KPCB Holdings, Inc. as nominee (as agent and lender), certain other lenders, and Enphase Energy, Inc., dated March 27, 2012.
+23.1# Consent of Cooley LLP (included in Exhibit 5.1).
 23.2 Consent of Deloitte & Touche LLP, independent registered public accounting firm.
 23.3# Consent of Westinghouse Solar.
-24.1# Power of Attorney.
-To be filed by amendment.
+24.1# Power of Attorney. † Material in the exhibit marked with a "" has been omitted pursuant to a request for confidential treatment filed with the Securities and Exchange Commission.
+Omitted portions have been filed separately with the Securities and Exchange Commission.

-- Material in the exhibit marked with a "\\\" has been omitted pursuant to a request for confidential treatment filed with the Securities and Exchange Commission.
-Omitted portions have been filed separately with the Securities and Exchange Commission. - Previously filed.
+Previously filed.